-IST 207 Industrial Electricity II 5 (33/44) Electrical theory and function as it applies to various control schemes with a practical understanding of the logic and safety considerations required for efficient control of stand alone machinery and or a complex system.
-Prerequisite: IST 107 or instructor permission {formerly ELC 205}
+IST 207 Industrial Electricity II 5 (33/44)

+Electrical theory and function as it applies to various control schemes with a practical understanding of the logic and safety considerations required for efficient control of stand alone machinery and or a complex system.
+Prerequisite: IST 107 or instructor permission {formerly ELC 205} quency drives (VFD's), soft start devices, 4-20 ma. control loops and grounding issues associated with electronic devices.
+Prerequisite: IST 207 or instructor permission {formerly ELC 215} uisite: IST 106 or instructor permission {formerly ELC 223}

-IST 208 Industrial Electricity III 5 (33/44) Electrical theory, operation and set-up of variable frequency drives (VFD's), soft start devices, 4-20 ma. control loops and grounding issues associated with electronic devices.
-Prerequisite: IST 207 or instructor permission {formerly ELC 215}
+IST 208 Industrial Electricity III 5 (33/44) Electrical theory, operation and set-up of variable fre-

 IST 221 Electronics I (Principles) 5 (33/44) Introduction to principles and applications of analog and digital electronic devices, circuits, and systems.
-Prerequisite: IST 106 or instructor permission {formerly ELC 223}
+Prerequiple 107-108 and size to the first size of the si

-IST 222 Electronics II (Applications) 5 (33/44) Construct and analyze operation of analog and digital electronic devices, circuits, and systems using schematic diagrams, test equipment, and logical trouble shooting procedures.
-Prerequisite: IST 221 or instructor permission {formerly ELC 224} IST 223 Electronics III (Industrial) 5 (33/44) Instruction and training in troubleshooting, testing and repairing industrial control devices.
+IST 222 Electronics II (Applications) 5 (33/44)

+Construct and analyze operation of analog and digital electronic devices, circuits, and systems using schematic diagrams, test equipment, and logical trouble shooting procedures.
+Prerequisite: IST 221 or instructor permission {formerly ELC 224}

+IST 223 Electronics III (Industrial) 5 (33/44) Instruction and training in troubleshooting, testing and repairing industrial control devices.
 Electrical motor drives, instrumentation, and programmable controllers will be covered.
-Prerequisite: IST 222 or instructor permission {formerly ELC 225}
+Prerequisite: IST 222 or instructor permission (formerly ELC 225)